maxwagn/snakeblastn/README.md

 ## Prerequisites

-This pipeline can be run on desktop computers, but several requirements can be necessary:
+This pipeline can be run on desktop computers, but several requirements need to be fulfilled:

 * Linux or MacOS system
 * [BLAST&copy;](https://www.ncbi.nlm.nih.gov/books/NBK279690/)